MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 concurrent user system to create as many user records as you wish, regardless of the number of users you've registered for Microsoft Dynamics GP.
-However, the number of active users logged in to Microsoft Dynamics GP at any one time can’t exceed the number of active users you’ve registered.
+However, the number of active users logged in to Microsoft Dynamics GP at any one time can't exceed the number of active users you've registered.
-For example, you may have registered the accounting system for 10 users so the maximum number of active users in Microsoft Dynamics GP can’t exceed 10.
+For example, you may have registered the accounting system for 10 users so the maximum number of active users in Microsoft Dynamics GP can't exceed 10.
 You could create 30 user records—however, only 10 of these users could be in the system at the same time.